-An important point to note, slicing differs across players depending on whether they are right-hander or left-hander.
+An important point to note is that slicing differs across players depending on whether they are right or left-handed.

 Practice Drills to Help Cut Down on Slicing

-Eliminating your slice problem is a major cause for celebration – this means you will be free of frustrations from hitting the ball away from the target, lower scores and more fairway shots.
+Eliminating your slice problem is a significant cause for celebration – you will be free of frustrations from hitting the ball away from the target, lower scores, and more fairway shots.

 It’s true to say that almost all slices arise from a clubface swing while it’s pointing to the right side of the clubhead target line during a strike.

-However, the major cause might be due to your clubface or even both of them combined among other causes but with effective drill training, all your swings will be better with the aim of obtaining the best repeatable swing that suits your own style.
+However, the primary cause might be due to your clubface or even both combined, but with practical drill training, all your swings will be better to obtain the best repeatable swing that suits your style.

 The following are the quickest means to stop golf slicing and play a consistent game.

-To ensure you have a good grasp of curing the slice problem, practice implementation of each technique separately.
+Practice each technique separately to ensure you have a good grasp of curing the slice problem.

 It will take you less than 6 minutes to grasp and play professionally without slicing.